 You'll never regret if you visit Manado!
 All the people in Manado are friendly and easy to smile too :) That's why many tourist called Manado as a 'City of Smiling people'! over 8 years ago

 Me and a friend was in yogyakarta last year and had a really good time.
 Stuff to do:

 Take a sunrise tour of Borobudur (huge temple).
 The temple itself isn't amazing, but the surroundings are, especially during sunrise.

 Tour of sulphur springs. over 8 years ago

 Indonesia has so many beautiful places to see: Here is my list:

 6. Tana Toraja and Wakatobi in South Sulawesi

-And other thousands beautiful place.. over 6 years agoAnswered by Kardoman Tumangger via Travellr.com
+And other thousands beautiful place.. almost 7 years agoAnswered by Kardoman Tumangger via Travellr.com